 When I’m around cats for an extended amount of time, I’ll get itchy or experience hives.
-Sometimes it takes several hours for the reaction to appear – often after I’ve left the presence of cats (this confused me when I was younger).
+Sometimes it takes several hours for the reaction to appear.
+Often my symptoms appear after I’ve left the presence of cats (this confused me when I was younger).

-Similarly, my skin can take days to settle down and return to normal.
+My skin reaction can take days to settle down and return to normal.